sunrah27/eCommerce/README.md

 ### Creating JSON files for Products
 ------
 Before I could even touch JavaScript I had to build my `peoductsDB.json` file.
-Based on my designs I managed to outline few informatin I required for every product.
+Based on my designs I managed to outline few information I required for every product.

-But I would ultimately modify the productsDB and remove the two Product Name and settle on one.
-I also needed to include a data/time with every product as my Homepage had a latest product module.
-I debated weather to hard code the rating stars but ultimate decided to incluide it as part of the DB.
-One odd issue I came across later was tha Product Description. i was unable to include any bullet points, this forced me to spllit it into three differnt properties.
+But I would ultimately modify the productsDB and remove the two Product Name entries and settle on one.
+I also needed to include data/time with every product as my Homepage had a latest product module.
+I debated weather to hard code the ratings amd ultimately decided to incluide it as part of the DB.
+One odd issue I came across later was tha Product Description.
+I was unable to include any bullet points, this forced me to spllit it into three differnt properties.
 Product Description, Product List and Product Materials.
-A surprise outcome of the DB was the easy way to manage the product images.
-Renaming all of the prduct images with Product SKU made it significantly easier to fetch via JS.
+A surprise outcome of the DB was the easy way to manage product images.
+Renaming all of the images with Product SKU made it significantly easier to fetch using JS.

 Final Structure of the ProductDB;
 ```